Thuynh808/Fishy-Phiisshing/README.md

   In this part of our project, we carefully examine a phishing email sample.
 We use Thunderbird to inspect its content, while tools like PhishTool can help us to examine its deeper technical aspects.

   - **Email Examination with Thunderbird**:
     We open a suspicious email that claims to be from a popular streaming service.
-This email is a prime example of a phishing attempt due to the following signs:<br><br>
+This email is a prime example of a phishing attempt due to the following signs:<br>

     - Urgent call to action
     - Grammatical errors